 1. Standard Particle Board Flooring

-Manufacturers make standard particle board by compressing wood chips and resin into sheets.
-People commonly use it for temporary flooring, furniture, and subfloors in low-moisture areas.
+Compressed wood chips and resin pressed into sheets, commonly used for temporary flooring, furniture, and subfloors in low-moisture areas.

-Laminated particle board features a decorative laminate layer on top, making it aesthetically pleasing and resistant to scratches.
-It is ideal for residential and commercial spaces with light foot traffic.
+Features a decorative laminate or melamine layer on top, making it aesthetically pleasing and resistant to scratches.
+Ideal for residential and commercial spaces with light foot traffic.

-The table below summarizes the different types of particle board flooring and their ideal applications:
+The table below summarizes the types most commonly available and their typical applications:

 Advantages of Particle Board Flooring

-The fine wood particles create a uniform and smooth surface, ideal for applying laminate, carpet, or vinyl flooring.
+- Smooth Surface — Fine wood particles create a uniform surface, ideal for applying laminate, carpet, or vinyl flooring.

-Particle board sheets are lightweight and easy to cut, making them simple to install.
+- Easy to Install — Lightweight and easy to cut, making it simple to install.

 How to Choose the Right Particle Board Flooring